Cleaning & Organizing

 These handy devices add outlets and provide protection from electrical surges to your valuable TVs, computers, and other electrical devices.
 But they don’t last forever, according to howtogeek.com.
 If you’ve had it for more than a decade, it’s probably not protecting your devices and it could be a fire hazard, the site warns.
 Throw out these items to declutter your home.

 Moving to a new home?
 Give the walls a good inspection.
 Homes built before 1978 are usually covered in lead-based paints—which becomes a problem when the paint starts to flake and it’s time to repaint.
 Highly toxic, lead can cause an array of health problems, including organ damage and lead poisoning, according to the Department of Housing and Urban Development.
+Make sure you never flush these 12 things down the toilet.

 Yes, they’re convenient, but the plastic pods aren’t biodegradable and they’re adding to the growing landfills each year.
 The German city of Hamburg has even banned the use of coffee pods in public buildings due to environmental concerns.
 As an alternative, choose recyclable coffee pods.

 From babies to grown adults, wet wipes are used on skin, tables, and pretty much every possible surface.
 They may be convenient, but the Environmental Working Group points out that the wipes can contain a cocktail of chemicals.
 Some contain a common preservative called phenoxyethanol that has been linked to eczema and respiratory health problems.
-As an alternative, try these 15 chemical-free ways to clean your home.

 Apologies to fans of Bath and Body Works or Yankee Candle: Your favorite scents are actually made of benzene chemicals.
 According to the EPA, these toxins can cause reproductive issues and damage to the brain and central nervous system.
 It gets worse—as the candles burn, they release toluene, a proven carcinogen.
 This doesn’t mean that all candles are off-limits; soy-based candles are great replacements.